allioli/paella/flutter-playground/appium_flutter_infinite_list/README.md

 ## Goals for this sample

 * Appium Flutter context
-  - Identify presence, visibility and get text from elements located by Key values and semantic label
+  - Identify presence, visibility from elements located by Key values and semantic label
   - Scroll down to specific element

 * Appium Native context